Skip to content

 Live Debugger App

-You have multiple ways to open the TodoController.java.
-Let's say you know the code, then easily you'll navigate to it by opening the Source Code menu on the left pane, navigate to: todoapp > src > main > java > com > dynatrace > todoapp > TodoController.java
+Open the Source Code menu on the left and navigate to todoapp > src > main > java > com > dynatrace > todoapp > TodoController.java, or use search and type TodoController.

 Live Debugger App

-You can set a non-breaking breakpoint by clicking just to the left of the line number.
-Set it and wait for the status to change to Active.
+Click just to the left of the line number, set it, and wait for the status to change to Active.

 Clear Completed New Active Breakpoint